cbrightly/content/nautilus/learn/mining_blockchain_en.md

 A new block begins and 25 new bitcoins are created.
 The winning miner receives the new bitcoins, and the process begins its 10-minute cycle again.

 (Initially this was 50 new bitcoins every 10 minutes.
-Every four years that number halves – it became 25 in 2013, and will halve again to 12.5 bitcoins in 2017.)
+Every four years that number halves – it became 25 in November 2012, and will halve again to 12.5 bitcoins in July 2016.)

 As soon as one block is solved, miners begin working on the next one.